-- Property catastrophe reinsurance, written for our own account and for DaVinci, is our traditional core business.
+- 1) Property catastrophe reinsurance, written for our own account and for DaVinci, is our traditional core business.
 We believe we are one of the world's leading providers of this coverage, based on catastrophe gross premiums written.
 This coverage protects against large natural catastrophes, such as earthquakes, hurricanes and tsunamis, as well as claims arising from other natural and man-made catastrophes such as winter storms, freezes, floods, fires, wind storms, tornadoes, explosions and acts of terrorism.
 We offer this coverage to insurance companies and other reinsurers primarily on an excess of loss basis.
 This means that we begin paying when our customers' claims from a catastrophe exceed a certain retained amount. - 2) Specialty reinsurance, written for our own account and for DaVinci, covering certain targeted classes of business where we believe we have a sound basis for underwriting and pricing the risk that we assume.
 Our portfolio includes various classes of business, such as catastrophe exposed workers' compensation, surety, terrorism, political risk, trade credit, medical malpractice, catastrophe-exposed personal lines property, casualty clash, certain other casualty lines and other specialty lines of reinsurance that we collectively refer to as specialty reinsurance.
-We believe that we are seen as a market leader in certain of these classes of business, such as casualty clash, surety, catastrophe-exposed workers' compensation and terrorism. - 3) Through our ventures unit, we pursue joint ventures and other strategic relationships.
+We believe that we are seen as a market leader in certain of these classes of business, such as casualty clash, surety, catastrophe-exposed workers' compensation and terrorism. - Through our ventures unit, we pursue joint ventures and other strategic relationships.
 Our four principal business activities in this area are: 1) property catastrophe joint ventures which we manage, such as Top Layer Re and DaVinci; 2) strategic investments in other market participants, such as our investments in Platinum, Essent and the Tower Hill Companies, where, rather than assuming exclusive management responsibilities ourselves, we partner with other market participants; 3) weather and energy risk management operations primarily through Renaissance Trading and REAL; and 4) feebased consulting services, research and development and loss and mitigation activities.
-Only business activities that appear in our consolidated underwriting results, such as DaVinci, Tim Re II and certain reinsurance transactions, are included in the "Other" category of our segment results.
+Only business activities that appear in our consolidated underwriting results, such as DaVinci, Tim Re II and certain reinsurance transactions, are included in our Reinsurance segment results; our share of the results of our investments in other ventures, accounted for under the equity method and our weather and energy risk management operations are included in the "Other" category of our segment results.